The cow likes To Optimize for the Search Engines.

 You will need to become good friends with Google and make use of all their services, so set up an account.
 Once you are set up, the first thing you need to do is submit a sitemap.
 You can find out all about them here.
 Once your sitemap has been uploaded, you can go in and make sure Google knows about all of your pages.

 Now you need to get set up at Google Analytics.
 They give you all the info you could ever want about your traffic.
 All you have to do is add a little code to the bottom of every page.
-They now give you results in real time.
+They can give you results in real time.

 You should also set up a page for your website on Facebook.
 It is an easy way to use your keywords and link to your site.
 Create links to your site from all the social media websites.

 I've found the easiest way to get first page results is by optimizing for my local area.
-For instance, it is much easier to do well with the keywords "Omaha Antique Doorknobs" than just "Antique Doorknobs".
+For instance, it is much easier to do well with the keywords "Omaha Antique Doorknobs" than just "Antique Doorknobs."
 Go Local.